spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/2-rabbitmq/1-rabbit-source-sink.md

 ```

 [[note]]
 | External RabbitMQ cluster credentials are supplied via `--spring.rabbitmq.*` properties.
-The binder configuration are supplied via `--spring.cloud.stream.binders.rabbitBinder.environment.spring.rabbitmq.*`
+The binder configurations are supplied via `--spring.cloud.stream.binders.rabbitBinder.environment.spring.rabbitmq.*`
 | properties.
-| That's how two different RabbitMQ credentials are passed to the same application; one for the actual data and the other RabbitMQ credential for the binder configuration.
+| That's how two different RabbitMQ credentials are passed to the same application; one for the actual data and the other for binder configuration.

 [[note]]
-| - `rabzysrc` is the destination from which the transformed data will be received.
+| - `rabzysink` is the destination from which the transformed data will be received.
 |
 | - `sabbyexchange` with the `foo` routing-key is where the data will finally reach.